mikl0s/ReformatBackup/docs/codebase.md

 ### 4. Backup Functionality (`backup.py`)

 The backup module handles:
-- Identifying application data locations
+- Identifying application data locations with intelligent detection
-- Compressing data using 7zip (via `py7zr`)
+- Compressing data using 7zip (via `py7zr`) with configurable compression levels
-- Creating metadata JSON files with timestamps and notes
+- Creating detailed metadata JSON files with timestamps, notes, and configuration settings
-- Handling dot files and hidden directories
+- Handling dot files and hidden directories with special detection for application-specific configurations
 - Managing backup versions with automatic cleanup of old backups
+- Supporting backup notes for documenting context and changes
+- Providing recent backup history for user reference

 Backups are named with the pattern `<appname>-<timestamp>.7z` and stored in the user-defined backup location.
+The module supports various compression levels (from fastest to ultra) to balance speed and size based on user preferences.
+It also includes specialized handling for dot files and configuration directories in the user's home directory.

 ### 5. Restore Functionality (`restore.py`)